lars-erik/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Build-Your-Own-Editor.md

       ]
     }

+When using the grid editor now, there's a small cog in the upper right corner.
+Clicking it shows the right-hand dialog with the two settings editors.

 We can now update our views to use the configuration from the settings instead:

     <textarea rows="1" ng-model="control.value" ng-style="control.config"></textarea>